 The substrate

-On this page I present to you different compound substrates that I use and the different possibilities to adapt it.
-There is as much substrate as cactus collectors.
-Experience will tell you which one works best for you.
-A substrate in a clay pot will dry faster than in a plastic pot, just as a pot with a large volume will retain humidity and can be enriched with draining elements.
+On this page, I present the different composite substrates I use and the various ways in which they can be adapted.
+There are as many substrates as there are cactus collectors.
+Experience will help you find the one that works best for you.
+A substrate in a clay pot will dry out faster than in a plastic pot, just as a pot with a large volume will retain moisture and can be enriched with drainage elements.

 Hakaflor cactus soil

-This is the substrate I use for all my plants now.
-It is very mineral (volcanic lava, clay, vermiculite, pumice stone and pumice sand) but contains organic matter composed of coconut fiber.
-According to the experience of Hadorn owner of Hakaflor, a mineral substrate used pure is not ideal.
-Since using this substrate I have seen excellent growth and healthy roots.
-If you don't want to start making a homemade substrate, I recommend this one
+This is the substrate I used for all my plants until 2024.
+It is very mineral-based (volcanic lava, clay, vermiculite, pumice, and pumice sand) but contains organic matter composed of coconut fiber.
+According to the experience of the Hadorns, owners of Hakaflor, a mineral substrate used on its own is not ideal.
+This substrate promotes excellent growth and healthy roots.
+If you don't want to make your own substrate, I recommend this one.

-It can be purchased at Hakaflor in Sirnach and at the Garden Center in Lavaux as a 7.5L bag.
+It can be purchased from Hakaflor in Sirnach and at the Lavaux Garden Center in 7.5L bags.

-This 100% mineral substrate is sold at the Coop, in Hornbach and Obi.
-Its interest is that it contains pumice, lava rock and zeolite.
-It stores water while draining.
+This 100% mineral substrate is sold at Coop, Hornbach, and Obi.
+Its advantage is that it contains pumice, lava rock, and zeolite.
+It stores water while still allowing drainage.

-I used it for a few plants but added 5 to 10% potting soil to add organic matter.
+I have used it for a few plants, but added 5 to 10% potting soil to provide organic matter.
+Be sure to choose the Basicpon type from the Lechuza range.
+This one does not contain any fertilizer.

 Organic matter

-Rich in nutrients, organic matter also called humus is the result of the decomposition of plant matter.
-The soil provides the nutrients needed for plant growth.
-It allows the growth of organisms and fungi (mychorizal symbiotic relationship) important to the good health of plants and soils.
+Rich in nutrients, organic matter, also known as humus, is the result of the decomposition of plant matter.
+Compost provides the nutrients necessary for plant growth.
+It allows organisms and fungi (symbiotic mycorrhizal relationship) to grow, which is important for the health of plants and soil.
+I add worm humus to the substrate of my caudex plants because they need more nutrients than cacti.

 The pumice stone